Turn Your State Blue for Colorectal Cancer Awareness Month

 - Request a proclamation from your city or town!
 Contact your mayor’s office to have your community recognize March as Colorectal Cancer Awareness Month.

-- Sign up for Call-on Congress updates to learn more about Fight CRC’s advocacy work from March through June 2021, ending with taking action around CRC policy on Capitol Hill!
+- Sign up for Call-on Congress updates to learn more about how to take action around CRC policy on Capitol Hill!

 - Check out Fight CRC’s free educational materials and learn how you can share them in your local community as a Resource Champion!